 Have you wanted to give your student a solid introduction to the high school sciences?
 That’s the purpose of a physical science course.
 In this one-semester course, we will be learning the basics of physics, “the fundamental science”.
 The two priorities of this course are to prepare the student to successfully complete a future high school Physics course, and to expand the student’s appreciation for the amazing complexity and wonder of our physical world.

 We will begin our study of physics with the study of motion and forces and then learn about energy, electricity, and magnetism.
 Physics is a quantitative science, so we will be learning to do simple calculations all along the way.
 During the semester, we will perform three labs and one more involved project.
 The experiments can be completed at home (adult supervision is advised) using simple household materials.
 A complete list of materials will be provided before classes start.

 Each week begins with class, then students are provided with a pre-recorded video and textbook and web-based reading assignments.
 Students then take electronic homework assignments on each lesson in the textbook to check their understanding of the material that they have studied.
-The live class time is used to answer questions, preview new concepts, and reinforce concepts learned during the week, with lots of student interaction on the microphone.
+The live class time is used to answer questions, preview new concepts, observe demonstrations, and reinforce concepts learned during the week, with lots of student interaction on the microphone.

 Who should enroll?

 Students should be in grades 9 or 10.
 Advanced 8th graders are welcome.